Sponsorable roles - relevant qualifications

-Under the Skilled Worker route, some sponsorable roles are not eligible for tradeable points for a relevant PhD qualification.
+Under the Skilled Worker route, some sponsorable roles are eligible for tradeable points for a relevant PhD qualification.

 If you are looking to use a PhD qualification as a ‘tradeable point’ for any role listed as being eligible for PhD points in Table 1 of the Government’s Appendix Skilled Occupations, the recruiting manager will be required to provide a credible explanation of how your PhD qualification is relevant to the role you are being sponsored for unless the job description specifically states this as an essential criterion.

 If you are successful in your application, you will be asked to provide evidence of your PhD qualification following the interview process.
 The evidence that you will need to provide is as follows: